EducationalTestingService/VAMP/README.md

 ./compute_kinect_features.py
 ```

-After running the two steps, you should be able to see the following in the `outputs` directory:
+After running the two steps, you should be able to see the following in the `outputs` directory in the VAMP root directory:

 ```
 sample.framelevelbvh.csv